idanyadgar/SDN-Telemetry/README.md

 # Moving to the real PNDA
 As we said, red PNDA is a smaller, lightweight version of PNDA.
 Red PNDA was designed to run a laptop and to be used for educational, development and experimental matters.

-You might want, when the next step, to change from red PNDA to the real PNDA.
+You might want, as the next step, to change from red PNDA to the real PNDA.
 PNDA is designed ro run in a distributed environment, on a cluster of servers, providing load balancing and ease of scaling.

 PNDA can be installed on many environments, one for example can be AWS.